 Culture Monitoring

 Governance Information systems

 Risk management Change management

-Asset management Significant procurement activity
+Asset management Procure-to-pay

 Records management Grants management

 Each year we will rotate the internal control elements that we examine across entities.
 Over the next five years, we will report results at a detailed level and include thematic insights in relevant reports to parliament.